Deal alert! Northwest will form your LLC for $39 (60% discount). See details.

 How the IRS treats LLCs is a little bit different:

 This is because there is no “LLC classification” with the IRS.
-Instead, LLCs are taxed by the IRS like already existing tax classifications (Sole Proprietorship, Partnerships, C-Corporations, and S-Corporations).
+Instead, LLCs are taxed by the IRS using already existing tax classifications (Sole Proprietorship, Partnerships, C-Corporations, and S-Corporations).

 And the default tax treatment of an LLC will depend on how many owners (LLC Members) there are.